Skip to main content

 Execution Management System (EMS) is a software that manages orders, executions, and exposure in an efficient, fast, cost-effective, and straightforward manner.
 An EMS allows you to route orders to multiple cryptocurrency exchanges simultaneously using a simple, robust, and unified Application Programming Interface (API).

-• Managed Cloud - Everything on our side.
+The software is provided as a Managed Cloud service - Everything is managed on our side.
 Hosted in the Cloud by CoinAPI.
 You manage the deployment using the REST API.

 Architecture and components